jonnonz1/nz-statute-book/acts/public/2002/crown-organisations-criminal-liability-act-2002.md

 (2) Proceedings brought against a Crown organisation for an offence referred to in section 6 must be instituted against the organisation in its own name, and must not cite the Crown as a defendant.
 (3) A Crown organisation is liable on conviction for an offence referred to in section 6 to the same penalties that could be imposed on any body corporate convicted of the same offence.
 (4) Despite subsection (3), a court may not sentence a Crown organisation to pay a fine in respect of an offence referred to in section 6(1)﻿(a), (c), or (d).
-(5) This section is subject to sections 176 and 246 of the Criminal Procedure Act 2011 and section 4(9) of the Resource Management Act 1991.
+(5) This section is subject to sections 176 and 246 of the Criminal Procedure Act 2011 and section 16(9) of the Natural and Built Environment Act 2023.

 ### 9 Rights and privileges of Crown organisations
 (1) A Crown organisation that is charged with an offence referred to in section 6 has, in relation to the charge and the hearing and determination of the charge, the same rights and privileges as a body corporate charged with an offence of the same kind.